RhinoDevel/cbmtapepi/linux/README.md

 # CBM Tape Pi for Linux OS (e.g. Raspbian)
 *Marcel Timm, RhinoDevel, 2019, [rhinodevel.com](http://rhinodevel.com/)*

-This is the source code of the Linux OS port of CBM Tape Pi.
+This folder contains the source code of the Linux OS port of CBM Tape Pi.

 If it would work reliable, you could use (e.g.) Raspbian running directly on a Raspberry Pi and transfer files to and from Commodore machine without the need